NoahNaiman/Fundamentals/README.md

 # Philosophy
-Towards the end of my very first technical interview two years ago, I was asked about Binary Search Trees.
-Up until that point I had been getting by through rattling off standard textbook answers about everything.
+Towards the end of my very first technical interview two years ago, I was asked about Hashtables.
+Up until that point I had been getting through interviews and classes by  rattling off standard textbook answers about everything.
 But when I was asked to actually implement a very basic and essential data structure, I fumbled hard.
 And it was _embarrasing_.